meta-is-beta/horadric-helper/README.md

 ### Examples of loading configs

 #### 1. Item loaded from data object
-As icon, with modified label text.
+As icon, with modified label text and medium icon.
+(Check it out live on [Codepen](https://codepen.io/meta-is-beta/pen/VwpQVvZ))
 ```html
 <!-- Html --->
 <body>